 Most people may recognise this anime, because it's shown internationally.
 It's Naruto, famous for its still-running anime and manga by Masashi Kishimoto.
 It involves Naruto Uzumaki, a boy in the Village Hidden in the Leaves (Konohagakure) and the host of the demon, the Nine-Tailed Fox, trying to be the top ninja in the village, also known as the Hokage, or the Fire Shadow.
 But he still has a lot of work to do, and practise too.
 Together with his teammate and crush Sakura Haruno , rival Sasuke Uchiha and sensei Kakashi Hatake, they all aspire to become a better ninja.

-Here is the third and final anime that I want to introduce.
+at I want to introduce.
 This is famous for its trading card game, Yu Gi Oh , by Kazuki Takahashi.
 This is the story of Yugi Muto, who had just solved a 1000-year old ancient Egyptian puzzle, the Millenium Puzzle.
 This artifact actually has an ancient Egyptian spirit in it, which during duels in Duel Monsters, gives him skill and courage.
 Together with his friends Joey Wheeler, Tea Gardner and Tristan Taylor, they have to work their way up the duelist rankings.
 Also, they are antagonists to this show as well.
 It includes Seto Kaiba, the boss of Kaibacorp, a large virtual reality producer for Duel Monsters who is Yugi's self-proclaimed rival, Ryo Bakura, even though is one of Yugi's friends, he has an evil spirit inside him from a similar Egyptian ring.
 Along with many other greedy villains seeking to gain power and wealth, Yugi must defeat them to prevent their evil plans from succeeding and to save the world from certain destruction.